ryanistr/OPlus-Brightness-Adaptor-For-Transsion/README.md

 ### OPlus-Brightness-Adaptor-For-Transsion
-A Quick Fix and simple for OPlus/Oppo/Realme Ports on Transsion Devices by @rianixia on telegram, do credit when use.

 A quick fix and simple solution for OPlus/Oppo/Realme ports on Transsion devices.
 *By @rianixia on Telegram.
 Please give credit when using.*

 The code is open source because I decided not to gatekeep it.
 If you know a better logic or method, please share!
 I'm always listening to feedback—even if my responses are rough.
 Thank you\~